ThibaultSchowing/PBI/README.md

 - Don't forget to run  `pixi install --environment <envname>`
 - Add Pixi and Snakemake files to .gitignore

+# TODO:

+- Adapt current files for new workflow structure (everything moved within the workflow dir)

 ### How to

 Snakemake is launched from Pixi with `pixi run`.

+Input, output, log, and benchmark files are considered to be relative to the working directory (**either the directory in which you have invoked Snakemake** or whatever was specified for --directory or the workdir: directive). -> from the workflow directory !

 The Pixi environment needs to be exported first with `pixi workspace export conda-environment -e base envs/pixi_base_enf.yaml`